Adictya/app-builder-docs/docs/customization-api/api-reference/actions-library.md

 ## useRemoteEndCall(): [remoteEndCall](#remoteendcall)

-Returns a function to end the call for a remote user with the given uid
+Returns a function to end the call for a remote user with the given uid.

 ```js
 import { useRemoteEndCall } from "customization-api";